Mitsubishi Destinator: Interior

 The interior of the Destinator shares the similar layout to the Xforce.
 There is an 8-inch digital instrument cluster and 12.3-inch Smart-link Display Audio touchscreen infotainment system, 64-colour customisable ambient lighting, dual-zone automatic climate control with ceiling-mounted vents, Dynamic Sound Yamaha Premium sound system and a panoramic sunroof.
 The entry-level variants features a 4.2-inch MID display and analogue dials for the instrument cluster, and a smaller 8-inch display for the touchscreen infotainment system.

 The second row seats split fold in a 40/20/40 format, while the third row split fold in a 50/50 format.
 In the second and third-row seating, there are seatback table trays, seatback storage pockets and under seat storage trays.

 Drivetrain

 The Destinator is powered by the 1.5-litre 4B40 MIVEC turbocharged petrol engine produces 120 kW, it features an Atkinson combustion cycle and a water-cooled intercooler.
 The engine is paired to a continuously variable transmission through a front-wheel drive system.
 The Destinator is equipped with the Active Yaw Control system and five selectable drive modes.

 For the suspension, MacPherson struts used for the front and a torsion beam setup used for the rear.
 The suspension was heavily retuned to suit the road conditions of Southeast Asian countries.
 Disc brakes are used for both the front and rear braking system.
 The Destinator has a ground clearance of 244 mm (without the undercover), 21° approach, 20.8° breakover, and 25.5° departure angles.

 Markets

+Brunei

+The Destinator was launched in Brunei on 20 December 2025, with only available in sole unnamed variant.